janaagaard75/janaagaard75.github.io/_posts/2019-05-01-azure-functions-in-typescript.md

 - [Part 3: Add a Test](/blog/2019-05-01-part-3-local-test).
 Add a local test and create a continuous integration pipeline that runs the test.

-- [Part 4: Continuous Delivery](/blog/2019-05-01-part-4-continuous-delivery).
-Extend the continuous integration pipeline into a continuous delivery pipeline, finally deploying the code to Azure.
+- [Part 4: Continuous Deployment](/blog/2019-05-01-part-4-continuous-deployment).
+Extend the continuous integration pipeline into a continuous deployment pipeline, finally deploying the code to Azure.

 - [Part 5: Add an End-to-end Test](/blog/2019-05-01-part-5-end-to-end-test).
 Use the public endpoint on Azure to create an end-to-end test.